Your Questions Answered About UTI’s

 A: Fortunately, UTIs can usually be treated with antibiotics.
 Your doctor will prescribe the right one for you based on the type of bacteria and the severity of the infection.
 It’s crucial to take the full course of antibiotics, even if you start feeling better before you finish them.

-See also How Does a UTI Make You Feel?
+See also How Does a Urinary Tract Infection (UTI) Make You Feel?

 Q: Can UTIs be prevented?